Oil prices slip as U.S. inventory build stokes fears of supply glut

 Earlier this year the Organization of the Petroleum Exporting Countries (OPEC) and allies including Russia - together known as OPEC+ - agreed to trim production cuts in January from a current 7.7 million barrels per day (bpd) to roughly 5.7 million bpd.

-At the same time, OPEC member Libya, which is exempt from the cuts, is also ramping up production after armed conflict shut almost all of the country’s output in January, pumping more oil into an oversupplied market.
+At the same time, OPEC member Libya, which is exempt from the cuts, is also ramping up production after armed conflict shut almost all its output in January.
+Production has recovered to about 500,000 bpd with Tripoli expecting that figure to double by year-end.

 The battle over a hefty, new U.S. coronavirus aid bill was set to spill into Wednesday as the White House and Democrats try to strike a deal before the Nov.
 3 presidential and congressional elections, now with the encouragement of President Donald Trump.

-Additional reporting by Yuka Obayashi in Tokyo; Editing by Kenneth Maxwell, Christian Schmollinger, Alexandra Hudson
+Additional reporting by Yuka Obayashi in Tokyo; Editing by Kenneth Maxwell, Christian Schmollinger, Alexandra Hudson, Louise Heavens and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.